Artbound's second season debut takes you all across Southern California for in-depth stories about art that you won't hear anywhere else.

 - Join a group of artists who venture inside a simulated Middle Eastern city in 29 Palms Marine Base to create plein air drawings of military installations.

-- Later, Artbound unveils the wearable art of Victor Wilde, a downtown Los Angeles fashion designer whose pieces are one-of-a-kind, and modified by bullets, blowtorches, and jagged knives.
+- Later, Artbound unveils the wearable art of Victor Wilde, a downtown L.A. fashion designer whose pieces are one of a kind, and adorned with bullets, blowtorches, and jagged knives.

 - In South Los Angeles, meet photographer Mike Miller, who chronicled the rise of West Coast hip hop, photographing iconic images of rappers Tupac, Eazy E, and N.W.A.

 - Capping off the episode is the breezy folk of Carly Ritter -- daughter of the late actor John Ritter -- whose music channels the spirit and the sound of Laurel Canyon.